Ed-tech startup Byju's CEO summoned by India's apex child rights body over allegations of malpractice

 In a statement, the NCPCR said that it has "come across a news article wherein it has been pointed out that the sales team of BYJU'S is indulging in malpractices to lure parents to buy their courses for their children. lt has also been mentioned in the news report that some customers have also claimed that they were exploited and deceived, and had put their savings and futures in jeopardy"

-India's apex child rights body the National Commission for Protection of Child Rights (NCPCR) has summoned BYJU's CEO Byju Raveendran over alleged allegation of malpractice of "hard selling and mis-selling" its courses to students.
+India's apex child rights body the National Commission for Protection of Child Rights (NCPCR) has summoned BYJU's CEO Byju Raveendran over allegations of malpractice of "hard selling and mis-selling" its courses to students.

 As per PTI, Raveendran has to appear in person before the commission on December 23.
 The summon is reportedly based on news reports of BYJU's sales team indulging in malpractices to lure parents to buy courses for their children.